-A “domestic violence offence” is defined in the Crimes (Personal and Domestic Violence) Act 2007 as a personal violence offence committed by a person against another person with whom the person who commits the offence has or has had a domestic relationship.
+Domestic violence offences are defined in the Crimes (Personal and Domestic Violence) Act 2007 as a personal violence offence committed by a person against another person with whom they have or had a domestic relationship.

 Why Streeton Lawyers?

 - Accredited specialists in Criminal Law available

 - Rated a First Tier Criminal Law Firm in 2017, 2018, 2019, 2020 by Doyle’s Legal Guide

 - people in their family even if they don’t live with them (including children)

 - wives and husbands and partners, (and ex husbands and wives and ex partners)

 - the new partner of an ex partner